LauretsDev/Data-Structures/README.md

 # Data-Structures
-Implementations of some basic data structures.
+Implementations of some data structures.
 * Stack
 * Queue
 * Linked List